Self-service mapping, analysis, and sharing system

 Industry-specific system examples for this system pattern include:

 • Commercial.
-Organizations in commercial real estate, financial services, and retail sectors can utilize a Self-Service Mapping and Sharing system pattern to enable users to create their own map and application information products to be shared internally with stakeholders, other GIS Professionals and decision makers.
-Commercial organizations use Self Service Mapping and Sharing to make business decisions, innovate and take advantage of spatially aware business intelligence tools.
+Organizations in commercial real estate, financial services, and retail sectors can utilize a Self-Service Mapping, Analysis, and Sharing system pattern to enable users to create their own map and application information products to be shared internally with stakeholders, other GIS Professionals and decision makers.
+Commercial organizations use Self Service Mapping, Analysis, and Sharing to make business decisions, innovate and take advantage of spatially aware business intelligence tools.
 See JLL as an example of self-service mapping.

 Top